 Each Mic has an independently assignable Mic Mode.
-Threshold Detection - When selected, audio detected above the Mic's Threshold Level gates the Mic on.
-This allows a speaker's voice to gate the Mics on rather than requiring manual selection of a speaker's Mic.
+Automatic: When selected, audio detected above the Mic's Threshold Level gates the Mic on.
+This allows a speaker's voice to gate the Mics on rather than requiring manual selection of a Mic for the speaker to be heard.
 Other mic mixers call this voice operation or vox mode.

-Force Detection - When selected, this forces the Mic to Gate On.
+Force On: When selected, this forces the Mic to Gate On.
 If Gate Mode is set to Last On, the Mic becomes the Master Mic after the Master Mic Delay time (set in the System tab).
-For example: When your application requires chairman override - enable chairman control (SPL 5) and Force Detect the chairman's Mic.
+For example: When your application requires chairman override - enable chairman control (SPL 5) and Force On the chairman's Mic.
 No other Mics in the system will be able to Gate On.

-Detection Off - When selected, the Mic will no longer be able to Gate On.
+Force Off: When selected, the Mic will no longer be able to Gate On.
 If this is the Master Mic it will remain on until there is a new Master Mic, otherwise the Mic is set to its Gate Depth.
 Only the turning the Active button off insures that the Mic is off.

-Typical default value: Threshold Detection.
+Typical default value: Automatic.